Active teacher selection for reward learning

-In Algorithm~\ref{alg:naive}, the agent randomly pulls arms and queries a preselected teacher for a fixed number of timesteps and then uses sample means to approximate the true joint arm distribution and true teacher preference probabilities.
-Using these approximate teacher preference probabilities, the \textit{difference} in utility values for items $i$ and $j$, $\Delta_{ij} = \mathcal{U}(i) - \mathcal{U}(j)$, can be calculated in the following way:

-Thereafter, the utility values of individual items $i$ and $j$ can be calculated from these differences $\Delta_{ij}$ using the maximum and minimum values of $\mathcal{U}$.
-After deriving these estimates, the agent simply selects the arm with the highest expected utility for the remainder of the episode.
+We first propose a simple baseline algorithm: naive HUB inference (Algorithm~\ref{alg:naive}).
+Naive HUB inference explores randomly for a fixed number of timesteps $T$ (lines 1-12), performs a frequentist estimate of the expected utility of each arm based on those $T$ observations (lines 13-17), then greedily selects the highest-expected-utility arm for the remainder of the task.
+For example, a paper recommendation system following the naive algorithm will randomly recommend conferences and choose professors for the first $T$ days, pause and calculate which conference's papers appear to be most relevant according to the professor feedback it has gotten so far, and then recommend only the conference that it infers to be most useful going forward.

-Despite the simplicity of Algorithm~\ref{alg:naive}, it is possible to prove that it converges to the true $\mathcal{U}^*$ and $\mathcal{D}^{\mathcal{C}*}$ in the limit of infinite queries.
+This allows the agent to infer hidden information: the joint arm distribution $\mathcal{D}^\mathcal{C} = (\mathcal{D}^{1},\mathcal{D}^{2},\ldots,\mathcal{D}^{K})$ (common to stochastic multi-armed bandit problems) and utility function $\mathcal{U}$ (unique to the HUB).
+Morever, despite the simplicity of Algorithm~\ref{alg:naive}, it is possible to prove that it converges to the ground truth utility function $\mathcal{U}^*$ and arm distribution set $\mathcal{D}^{\mathcal{C}*}$ in the limit of infinite queries.
 We prove the following theorem in Appendix~\ref{app:proof1}:

 \begin{theorem} If the predicted utility function $\hat{\mathcal{U}}$ and the predicted arm distribution $\hat{\mathcal{D}^{\mathcal{C}}}$ are estimated by executing Algorithm~\ref{alg:naive} with $T$ samples, then $\hat{\mathcal{U}}\rightarrow\mathcal{U}^*$ and $\hat{\mathcal{D}^{\mathcal{C}}}\rightarrow\mathcal{D}^{\mathcal{C}*}$ as $T\rightarrow\infty$. \end{theorem}